Heinz Tomato Ketchup: Packaging

 Heinz ketchup is packaged in glass and plastic bottles of various sizes.
 They introduced their octagonal glass bottle for the first time in 1889 and it was patented in 1890.
 While other glass bottle designs have existed, the octagonal glass bottle is still in use and is considered to be an iconic example of package design.

 In restaurants, the glass bottle commonly used contains about 14 oz of ketchup.
 In 2002, the upside-down, squeezable plastic bottle (an opaque red bottle with a wide white cap on the bottom) was introduced for restaurants.
 It makes dispensing ketchup easier than from the glass bottle.
 The design also generates less waste as the ketchup settles down to the dispensing valve.
 Similarly designed squeezable bottles, in several different sizes, are available in grocery stores.
 It is also packaged as single serving packets made of foil and/or plastic.
 In 2010, Heinz introduced Dip & Squeeze, a single serving packet designed for either dipping or squeezing.
 A small bottle containing about 2.25 oz of ketchup is packaged for room service in hotels or situations where single serving packets associated with fast-food restaurants is undesirable.

-Larger amounts, generally intended for the foodservice industry, are packaged in metal cans, rigid plastic containers, flexible plastic bags and a bag-in-box format.
+Larger amounts, generally intended for the food service industry, are packaged in metal cans, rigid plastic containers, flexible plastic bags and a bag-in-box format.
 These larger containers can usually be fitted with pumps or placed into dispensers for self service in fast-food restaurants.
 A bag containing 3 USgal is the largest format intended for restaurants.
 An IBC tote containing 260 USgal is sold to food manufacturers.

 Counterfeiting scheme

-In 2012, an alleged scheme to repackage regular Heinz ketchup into bottles labelled with counterfeit "Simply Heinz" labels failed when the ketchup apparently began to ferment and the bottles exploded.
+In 2012, an alleged scheme to repackage regular Heinz ketchup (which contains high-fructose corn syrup) into bottles with counterfeit labels for "Simply Heinz" (which contains sugar) was discovered when the site was left unattended, after which the ketchup apparently began to ferment and the bottles exploded.
 At the time, according to a Heinz spokesman, they were working with the US Food and Drug Administration's Office of Criminal Investigation.